FaikYY/FaikYY/README.md

 ## I'm a Software Engineering Student, Developer, Bilingual!

 - 🔭 I’m currently working on Freelance Projects!
-- 🌱 I’m currently learning Angular, c++ and shellscript
+- 🌱 I’m currently learning React, python and web development
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2021 Goals: Learning Flutter and Expressjs to become a fullstack developer, also to become an advanced VIM user
-- ⚡ Fun fact: I learned English in Elazığ/Turkey